 Does atopic eczema persist forever?

-Atopic eczema affects 15-20% of children but only 1-2% of adults.
+Atopic eczema affects 15-20% of children but is much less common in adults.
 It is impossible to predict whether eczema will improve by itself or not in an individual.
 Sensitive skin persists life-long.

 It is unusual for an infant to be affected with atopic eczema before the age of four months but they may suffer from infantile seborrhoeic dermatitis or other rashes prior to this.
 The onset of atopic eczema is usually before two years of age although it can manifest itself in older people for the first time.